 1. How Long Have You Been in Business?

 This is one of the first questions customers tend to ask, and it is a smart question.
 You want to be sure that the company you are considering dealing with is a well-established, reliable company, and the best indicator of that is the length of time the company has been in business.

 A company that has been in business for five years or more is successful and is most likely planning to be around for a long time, which means that it would like to generate repeat business.
 If the salesperson is hoping you will return in the future for another purchase, he or she will do what it takes to be sure that you are satisfied with this one.

 That is not to say that a new company is not trustworthy or will cause you to have a bad experience.
-Obviously, every company was new at some point and became successful because of customers who took a chance on the new place in town.
+Every company was new at some point and became successful because customers who took a chance on the new place in town.
 If you are considering dealing with a company that is less than five years old, you will have to use your judgment, based on the answers to the other questions below.

 2. What Is Included in the Price?